-The pre-Master's programme is a transfer and bridging programme for higher professional education (HBO) or university education bachelor's programme students of Dutch universities who wish to obtain a university master's degree, but who cannot be admitted directly.
-Students with an international bachelor degree can only apply directly.
-Once you’ve successfully completed the pre-Master's programme, you’ll be granted admission to the Master’s programme in Civil Engineering and Management (CEM) or Construction Management and Engineering (CME).
+The pre-master's programme is a transfer and bridging programme for higher professional education (‘hbo’ in Dutch) or university education bachelor's programme students of Dutch universities who wish to obtain a university master's degree, but who cannot be admitted directly.
+Once you have successfully completed the pre-master's programme, you will be granted admission to the master’s programme in Civil Engineering and Management (CEM) or Construction Management and Engineering (CME).

-A pre-Master's programme contains 30 credits.
+A pre-master's programme contains 30 credits.
 This is a fulltime study programme of one semester.

 Academic Research Skills

 The study workload, or number of EC, that the pre-master’s programme for Dutch university students consist of, depends on your previous education and will not be the same for everyone.
 Pre-master’s programmes for Dutch university students range between 10-30 EC.

 The pre-master's programme is in English as is the required literature.

 The pre-master’s programme is designed for students who have the motivation and capacities to obtain an academic degree from an English-taught master’s programme in Civil Engineering and Management or Construction Management and Engineering.
 Your eligibility for admission to the pre-master's programme in CEM/CME depends on your previous education.

 Requirements for Dutch students

 - Check the transfer matrix to see which master’s programmes are accessible with your bachelor’s programme.